-Is there anything better than a perfectly painted red mouth during the holidays?
+Is there anything better than a classic red lipstick?
 The tricky part is finding the right shade. ”I truly believe that there are no rules when it comes to makeup,” says makeup artist Kristee Liu.
 “However, there are colors and shades that work better with certain skin tones.”
 We asked Liu and makeup artist Jeannia Robinette to walk us through the most flattering red lipstick shades for all complexions.
-Get ready to rock your best red ever!
+Get ready to find your best red ever!

 For Fair Skin Tones

 “For pale skin, I tend to go for reds that are brighter, with a hint of blue,” says Liu.
 Robinette also recommends reds that have blue undertones for an “Old Hollywood glam look that is beautiful on the fairer-skinned woman.”

 Confused about which colors have blue undertones?
 Imagine a color spectrum with orange on one side and dark purple on the other.
 If a red lipstick looks closer to orange in color than purple, then it has orange undertones.
 If the red is closer to purple in color, then it has blue undertones.

 Why It Works: Liu says, “Reds with a hint of blue help to balance out pink or yellow undertones in your skin, and will also make your teeth look whiter!”

 “Bright and fierce orange reds look best on olive skin tones,” says Robinette.
 While Liu thinks any shade of red can look gorgeous on medium skin tones, she prefers reds with a hint of pink.